Mechanical television: Larger videos

-A few mechanical TV systems could produce images several feet or meters wide and of comparable quality to the cathode ray tube (CRT) televisions that were to follow.
+A few mechanical TV systems could produce images several feet or meters wide and of comparable quality to the CRT televisions that were to follow.
 CRT technology at that time was limited to small, low-brightness screens.
 One such system was developed by Ulises Armand Sanabria in Chicago.
-By 1934, Sanabria demonstrated a projection system which had a 30 ft image.
+By 1934, Sanabria demonstrated a projection system that had a 30 ft image.

 Perhaps the best mechanical televisions of the 1930s used the Scophony system, which could produce images of more than 400 lines and display them on screens at least 9 × 12 ft in size (at least a few models of this type were actually produced).